 \section{Conclusions}

-We have studied the approximation properties of shallow neural networks whose activation function is defined as the flow map of a neural ordinary differential equation at the final time of the integration interval.
-We have proved the universal approximation property of such shallow neural networks in the space of continuous functions.
+We have studied the approximation properties of neural ordinary differential equations (neural ODEs) in the space of continuous functions.
+Since a neural ODE requires input and output dimensions to be the same, while input and output dimensions of a continuous function are generally different, we have needed to embed an input into the latent space of the neural ODE, and to project the output of the neural ODE into the output space.
+By composing the neural ODE flow map with such embedding and projection operations, we have got a shallow neural network whose activation function is defined as the flow map of the neural ODE at the final time of the integration interval.
+Thus, the study of the approximation properties of neural ODEs has led to the study of the approximation properties of shallow neural networks with a particular choice of activation function.
+We have proven the universal approximation property (UAP) of such shallow neural networks in the space of continuous functions.
 Furthermore, we have investigated the approximation properties of shallow neural networks whose parameters satisfy specific constraints.
 In particular, we have constrained the Lipschitz constant of the neural ODE's flow map and the norms of the weights to increase the network's stability.
-We have proved that the UAP holds if we consider either constraint independently.
+We have proven that the UAP holds if we consider either constraint independently.
 When both are enforced, there is a loss of expressiveness, and we have derived approximation bounds that quantify how accurately such a constrained network can approximate a continuous function.